nyashaushe/Boabab-FMN-Tech-/README.md

-# Boabab FMN Tech Website
+# Baobab Stack Website

-A modern, responsive website for Boabab FMN Tech showcasing their software solutions and services.
+A modern, responsive website for Baobab Stack showcasing their software solutions and services.

 ## Tech Stack